 - The characters in the animation segments border around the Uncanny Valley.

-Lumpy's holographic acrobat circus.
-Though it's kind of the point that Star Wars creatures look otherworldly, the masks and makeup on the acrobatic performers looks bizarre and sinister, especially the fish-like ringleader.
-It doesn't help that the performers have off-putting, blank expressions due to the restrictive masks and make-up, which in turn makes the characters they're portraying look coldly unnemotive in contrast to their lively carnival feats and the whimsical music accompanying the sequence.
+- Speaking of Uncanny Valley, there's Lumpy's holographic acrobat circus.
+Though it's kind of the point that Star Wars creatures look otherworldly, the masks and makeup on the acrobatic performers look bizarre and sinister, especially the fish-like ringmaster.
+It doesn't help that the performers have off-putting, blank expressions due to the restrictive masks and makeup, which in turn makes the characters they're portraying look coldly unemotive in contrast to their lively carnival feats and the whimsical music accompanying the sequence.

 - In terms of more intentional nightmare fuel, despite all the silly things happening around it, the main plot is arguably the most oppressive and invasive that we see the Empire.
 While they've never been a force for good by any means, they're normally in direct conflict with fugitive spies, saboteurs, and freedom fighters who at least have the means to defend themselves.
 Here, they use the full power of their regime to harass and intimidate a family by entering their home and tearing it apart (and on a holiday, no less).

 Nightmare Fuel / The Star Wars Holiday Special